 Federal Work-Study provides jobs to students, allowing them to earn money to help pay school expenses.
 To be able to work through the work-study program, a student needs to receive a work-study award by the Financial Aid Office.
 Applicants are notified of a work-study award offer on a financial aid award letter.
-If the applicant wants to accept the work award, he/she needs to indicate the acceptance on the letter and return it to the Financial Aid Office.
+If the applicant wants to accept the work award, he/ she needs to indicate the acceptance on the letter and return it to the Financial Aid Office or accept the award online in MyHCC Online Services.